TeamOsprey/CodingDojo/README.md

 # Coding Dojo Meeting Notes

+## 2024-06-18
+- Participants: Nir , Saeed
+- We continued working on the previous session's exrecise: [Fizz Buzz Plus](https://cyber-dojo.org/kata/edit/fRZ2ZZ)
+- We started a new kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)
+- Next session we will continue with Number Names kata.

 ## 2024-06-11
 - Participants: Nir , Mark P, Saeed
 - We decided to work on a new exercise: [Fizz Buzz Plus](https://cyber-dojo.org/kata/edit/fRZ2ZZ)